HDMI RF Modulator: How It Works and Its Deep Relationship With Electronic Components

 RF Modulation and Upconversion Circuitry

-This is the core of the RF modulator.
-It transforms the processed A/V stream into a tunable RF signal.
+This is the stage that transforms processed A/V data into a tunable RF signal that can be distributed over coaxial cable.

 • PLL frequency synthesizers